 All plastic injection molded parts have a surface texture created by the tools that made them.
-To get the surface finish and texture that you want, it’s important for you to understand how we make and measure such finishes in our inspection department.
-At Star Rapid, we follow the finishing standards created by the Plastics Industry Association (formerly SPI).
+To get the surface finish and texture that you want from injection molding, it’s important for you to learn and understand how we make and measure such finishes in our inspection department.
+At Star Rapid, we follow the finishing standards for injection molding created by the Plastics Industry Association (formerly SPI).

 What is The Plastics Industry Association?

-In the PIA classification system there are four major grades: A, B, C and D. Group A finishes are made with diamond buffing, B with grit sandpaper, C with grit sanding stones, and D with pressure blasting using glass beads or aluminum oxide grains.
+In the PIA classification system for the surface finishes on mold tools there are four major grades: A, B, C and D. Group A finishes are made with diamond buffing, B with grit sandpaper, C with grit sanding stones, and D with pressure blasting using glass beads or aluminum oxide grains.

-The higher you go in the classification system, the more time and effort it takes to produce the finish.
+The higher you go in the classification system of surface finishes for mold tools, the more time and effort it takes to produce the finish.
 In fact, each step of refinement requires first completing the step preceding it.
 There are no shortcuts here so the costs are additive.
 Let’s see how each finish is done.

 Finishes Created by Polishing